 3. Look for cmd.exe in the System32 directory.

-4. Right-click on the file and select the Run as administrator option from the context menu to launch CMD with admin privileges.
+4. Right-click the file and select the Run as administrator option from the context menu to launch CMD with admin privileges.

 2. Launch CMD from Task Manager with Admin Privileges